 Example: The overwhelming favorite is pasta for most people, but other options include rice, potatoes, and pizza.

 Eat normal balanced meals like you would normally do on any training day.

 Make sure you drink plenty of liquids all day long, especially electrolyte fluids such as Gatorade or use electrolyte tabs such as Nuun.

 It helps if you carry a water bottle along with you throughout the day to remind yourself to drink.

 Your main meals should still be in the form of low glycemic to medium glycemic index foods.
 Ideally, you won’t be too active on the day before the race, so you may feel full quickly.
 That is fine, you shouldn’t try to stuff yourself.

-Good choices are: Sweet potatoes, pastas, baked potatoes, brown rice
+Good choices are: Sweet potatoes, pastas, baked potatoes, white rice, bagel with banana

 18 hours before the race